isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // note: we get a pointer to someone else's memory here
         // volatile says "treat this with extra respect"

-Sometimes C++ code allocates the `volatile` memory and shares it with "elsewhere" (hardware or another language) by deliberately escaping a pointer:
+Sometimes C++ code allocates the `volatile` memory and shares it with “elsewhere” (hardware or another language) by deliberately escaping a pointer:

     static volatile long vl;
     please_use_this(&vl);   // escape a reference to this to "elsewhere" (not C++)

 ##### Example; bad

-`volatile` local variables are nearly always wrong -- how can they be shared with other languages or hardware if they're ephemeral?
+`volatile` local variables are nearly always wrong — how can they be shared with other languages or hardware if they’re ephemeral?
 The same applies almost as strongly to member variables, for the same reason.

     void f() {